Campaign with us on prescriptions

-The deadline to respond is 22 June which gives us time to make our case again.
+The deadline to respond is midday 22 June.
 You can also respond to the consultation.

 Local voices and local decisions

-NHS policy making is happening at a local level and we are seeing consultations launched even though there is an England wide consultation, so it is important to make your voice heard.
-You have a lot of impact as a patient affected by NHS policy - use this to your advantage and help support our campaign as we make the case for gluten-free prescribing.
+NHS policy making is also happening at a local level and we are seeing consultations launched even though there is an England wide consultation, so it is important to make your voice heard.
+You have a lot of impact as a patient affected by NHS policy - use this to your advantage and help support our campaign as we make the case for gluten free prescribing.

 Already feedback from Members and healthcare professionals has helped in our communications with Clinical Commissioning Groups (CCGs) and helped us win some victories.
 A number of Trusts have revised their policies to reinstate products previously removed which bring them more in line with national guidelines.
 Your support will help us continue this.

 Complain to the CCG, HealthWatch or Health and Wellbeing Board

 If your prescription service is being restricted or withdrawn, contact your CCG in the first instance.
 If you’re not satisfied with the response, you can write to HealthWatch which is the national consumer champion for health and care.
 The organisation has statutory powers to ensure the voice of the patient is strengthened and heard by those who commission, deliver and regulate health and care services.
 Use this link to find your nearest Local Healthwatch.
 You might want to refer to our parliamentary briefing note for evidence or supporting statements to include in your letter.

 You can also write to the local Health and Wellbeing Board which aim to give communities a greater say in understanding and addressing their local health needs and have a strategic influence over commissioning decisions across health.
 A directory of all Health and Wellbeing Boards can be found on the Kings Fund website.
 We have drafted a sample letter you can use.